nickrobinson251/nickrobinson251.github.io/blog/index.md

 # {{ title }}

-This is where I write thing I might want to remember.
+This is where I write things I might want to remember.
 They tend to be on [the themes](/about) of [People](/tag/people/), [Ideas](/tag/ideas/), or [Machines](/tag/machines/).

 {{blogposts}}